tcassar/settle/write_up/Analysis.md

 	8) Whether or not transaction has been settled
 3)  Group information
 	1) Group name
+	2) Group password
-	2) People in the group
+	3) People in the group
-	3) Transactions in the group
+	4) Transactions in the group

 ## Project Critical Path